This project will create a lookout and heritage education area at the Sign of the Bellbird carpark. The goals of the project are:

-For a number of years, the Society has proposed enhancing the carpark area opposite the Sign of the Bellbird above Ohinetahi Reserve.
+For a number of years, the Society proposed enhancing the carpark area opposite the Sign of the Bellbird above Ohinetahi Reserve.
 Discussions were underway when the earthquakes struck and this project was placed on hold.

 We are very grateful to landscape architects Graham Densem and Nic Kaye and engineering firm Davie Lovell-Smith for their assistance with this project.